 The Returning Officer for these elections is Ciara Norris of Electoral Reform Services Ltd (address as above).

 Electoral Reform Services (ERS) e-learner Programme – Preparing For An Election

 For more information on how to nominate yourself, how to write an effective election statement and how the election process works, you can take the ERS e-learner programme which is available at their election site www.ersvotes.com/mft2019 (the election site also hosts a short video explainer).

 In addition, sample candidate statements can also be requested directly from Electoral Reform Services (contact details above), who will also be able to provide further assistance to complete your nomination form.

 Become More Involved – Stand for Election as a Governor

-If you are not currently a member but are interested in standing for election as a Governor, please complete an on-line Membership Application Form or alternatively you can contact the Foundation Trust Membership Office for a paper form:
+We are committed to establishing a truly representative membership and welcome Members and Governors from all backgrounds, religions, beliefs, race, colour, gender, marital status, disability, sexual orientation, age, social or economic status or national origin.
+If you are not currently a Member and are interested in standing for election as a Governor, please complete an on-line Membership Application Form or alternatively you can contact the Foundation Trust Membership Office (contact details below) for a paper form.

 Freepost Plus RRBR-AXBU-XTZT